-This page provides you with instructions on how to extract data from MariaDB and load it into Amazon Redshift on an ongoing basis.
-(If this manual process is a bit more involved than you’d prefer, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)
+This page provides you with instructions on how to extract data from MariaDB and load it into Redshift.
+(If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 What is MariaDB?

-There are several methods for extracting data from MariaDB, and the one you use will probably be dependent upon your needs (and skill set).
+MariaDB provides several methods for extracting data; the one you use may depend upon your needs and skill set.

-If you're just looking to export data in bulk, however, there may be an easier way.
-A handy command-line tool called mysqldump allows you to export entire tables and databases in a format you specify (i.e. delimited text, CSV, or SQL queries that would restore the database if run).
+If you're looking to export data in bulk, there's an easier alternative.
+MariaDB includes a handy command-line tool called mysqldump that allows you to export entire tables and databases in a format you specify, including delimited text, CSV, or an SQL query that would restore the database if run.

-With a table built, it may seem like the easiest way to add your exported data (especially if there isn't much of it), is to build INSERT statements to add data to your Redshift table row-by-row.
-If you have any experience with SQL, this will be your gut reaction.
-But beware!
-Redshift isn't optimized for inserting data one row at a time, and if you have any kind of high-volume data being inserted, you would be much better off loading the data into Amazon S3 and then using the COPY command to load it into Redshift.
+Once you have a table built, you might think that the easiest way to migrate your data (especially if there isn't much of it) would be to build INSERT statements to add data to your Redshift table row by row.
+Don't do it!
+Redshift isn't optimized for inserting data one row at a time.
+If you have a high volume of data to be inserted, we suggest loading the data into Amazon S3 and then using the COPY command to load it into Redshift.

-Thankfully, products like Stitch were built to solve this problem automatically.
-With just a few clicks, Stitch starts extracting your MariaDB data, building a matching structure in your Amazon Redshift data warehouse, and inserting that data automatically as it changes.
+Thankfully, products like Stitch were built to move data from MariaDB to Redshift automatically.
+With just a few clicks, Stitch starts extracting your MariaDB data, structuring it in a way that's optimized for analysis, and inserting that data into your Redshift data warehouse.